Perl-Apollo/Corinna/rfc/attributes.md

 be a bad idea, such as `lazy_build`, which adds a several methods you may not need and possibly didn't realize you were asking for.

-In Corinna, additional behavior is defined via field _modifiers_ and these have been carefully designed to be as composable as possible.
-It's very difficult to create any combination of "illegal" modifiers.
+In Corinna, additional behavior is defined via field _attributes_ and these have been carefully designed to be as composable as possible.
+It's very difficult to create any combination of "illegal" attributes.

-The minimal MVP grammar for fields and modifiers can be found [here](grammar.md#field-grammar).
+The minimal MVP grammar for fields and attributes can be found [here](grammar.md#field-grammar).

-To visualize that, let's look at the fields and their modifiers from the `Cache::LRU` class described in our [overview](overview.md).
+To visualize that, let's look at the fields and their attributes from the `Cache::LRU` class described in our [overview](overview.md).

 1. `field $num_caches :common                  { 0 };`